 While some car accidents are little more than “fender benders,” and thus cause little bodily injury, others are catastrophic, causing potentially irreparable physical harm.
 Relatively mild injuries such as muscular soreness typically pass after only a few days, while more serious damage such as broken limbs, bruises, and sprains require professional medical attention and treatment.
 In severe cases, car accident victims may suffer internal bleeding, spinal injury, and/or so-called traumatic brain injuries, which may have a life-long impact on their lives.
-Even when a trauma is relatively moderate, including for example a slight concussion or neck pain, it is imperative that victims seek medical assistance and care.
+Even when a trauma is relatively moderate, including for example a slight concussion or neck pain, it is imperative that victims seek medical assistance and care and speak to a auto accident lawyer.

 Many car accident victims suffer various symptoms of post-traumatic stress disorder (PTSD) after the crash.
 PTSD is “a psychiatric disorder characterized by a persistent maladaptive reaction that results from exposure to one or more traumatic events.”
 1 In the event of a serious car crash, survivors sometimes experience heightened anxiety and fear, hypervigilance, disrupted sleep and nightmares, irritability, memory loss, numbness, and other types of cognitive impairment and emotional disorders.
 Researchers estimate that “between 15 and 45% of MVA [motor vehicle accident] survivors develop PTSD within the first year of the accident.
 Further, approximately 40% of those with PTSD following an MVA also suffer from major depression.”
 2 Some scientific studies find that car crash survivors who perceive themselves as responsible or even culpable for the accident are less likely to experience PTSD symptoms.
 3 One study found that the severity of an injury sustained during a car accident corresponds to a higher likelihood of experiencing PTSD.
 4 In some cases, PTSD following a motor vehicle accident may be physically detectable in a structural alteration of the brain.
 Some magnetic resonance imaging (MRI) studies have found abnormalities specifically in the orbitofrontal cortex in patients with PTSD.
 Simply put, the traumatic experience of surviving a car accident may indeed affect a victim’s brain tissue in debilitating ways.

 Car accident victims who suspect that the difficulties they are experiencing may be attributed to PTSD or other psycho-emotional conditions are often reluctant to contact a personal injury attorney.
 They may be avoidant regarding the impact that the accident is having on their lives.
 They may not want to admit to themselves or their family that coping with the devastating experience is difficult, and taking longer than anticipated.
 Anxiety and fear may be associated with shame, particularly for victims who prior to the crash thought of themselves as invulnerable.
-In these circumstances, a conversation with a personal injury attorney can be both instructive and encouraging.
-A personal injury attorney has the experience and expertise to move an injury victim past the helpless stage of fear and anxiety and into a plan for physical and financial recovery.
+In these circumstances, a conversation with a car accident injury lawyer can be both instructive and encouraging.
+A car accident lawyer has the experience and expertise to move an injury victim past the helpless stage of fear and anxiety and into a plan for physical and financial recovery.

 Car accidents are nerve-wracking, particularly when there is a physical injury as well as property damage.
 When an accident occurs, injured and distraught victims may have a difficult time discerning what concrete action to take at the scene.
 Nevertheless, it is in the victim’s best interest to take certain measures in the immediate aftermath of a crash.

-The expert attorneys of FVF recommend you do the following after an accident:
+The expert auto accident attorneys of FVF recommend you do the following after an accident:

 Despite common sense and decency, people do not always do the right thing after causing an accident.
 You should begin protecting yourself immediately after a crash to make sure you are treated fairly by the insurance companies involved.
 The police may have video and audio recordings (from the police car, body cameras, and body microphones) containing valuable evidence that might be needed later in the claim or lawsuit.